endormi/GitFinder/README.md

 > ${user} links (user) from const fetchUsers

-While you have the api_call, it doesn't know what file it is.
+While you have the api_call, it doesn't know what type of file it is.

 ```
 const data = await api_call.json();